mozilla/data-docs/src/datasets/search.md

 - `urlbar` - entering a search query in the Awesomebar.
 Searches typed into the search bar in the middle of the browser window will also be recorded as `urlbar` searches.
 - `urlbar-searchmode` - selecting a search partner icon while entering a search query in the Awesomebar or tagging the search partner (i.e. `@duckduckgo`) before entering search query via Awesomebar (was formerly called `alias` [added](https://bugzilla.mozilla.org/show_bug.cgi?id=1499193) as of Firefox 64.)
 - `urlbar-handoff` - often referred to as new tab search.
 Searches by typing into the search box in the middle of the browser window will be attributed to the `urlbar-handoff` starting in Firefox 94.
-See more in [probe dictionary](https://probes.telemetry.mozilla.org/?search=urlbar&view=detail&probeId=scalar%2Fbrowser.search.content.urlbar_handoff) and [bug1732429](https://bugzilla.mozilla.org/show_bug.cgi?id=1732429).
+See more in [probe dictionary](https://probes.telemetry.mozilla.org/?search=urlbar&view=detail&probeId=scalar%2Fbrowser.search.content.urlbar_handoff) and [bug here](https://bugzilla.mozilla.org/show_bug.cgi?id=1732429).
 - `newtab` - referred to new tab search on `about:newtab` page.
 - `abouthome` - referred to new tab search on `about:home` page.
 - `searchbar` - the main search bar (on the top right corner of browser window); not present by default for new profiles on Firefox 57+. `Searchmode` searches via the `searchbar` are logged as regular `searchbar` searches.